mathiasertl/django-ca/docs/source/ca_examples.rst

 .. seealso:: https://tools.ietf.org/html/rfc5280#section-4.2.1.9

 The ``basicConstraints`` extension specifies if the certificate can be used as a certificate authority.
 It is always marked as critical.
 The ``pathlen`` attribute specifies the levels of possible intermediate CAs.
 If not present, the level of intermediate CAs is unlimited, a ``pathlen:0`` means that the CA itself can not issue certificates with ``CA:TRUE`` itself.

 In CA certificates
 ==================

+Most root CAs do not set a Path Length, while most (but not all) intermediate CAs set a Path Length of 0.

 .. include:: generated/ca_basicconstraints.rst

 In signed certificates
 ======================

+Notable here that some end-user certificates do not mark this extension as critical.

 .. include:: generated/cert_basicconstraints.rst